DanilKichai/shoeshiner/README.md

 ## Help

 You can also use build options.
-* TARGET_PACKAGES - please see `build/package/Dockerfile` for understanding.
-* ROOT_PASSWORD - empty password means disabled.
+* BUILDX_BUILDER - buildx plugin builder name (only docker driver is supported).
-* APPENDIX_DIRECTORY - see the building section of this document.
+* BOOT_DIRECTORY - see the building section of this document.
 * BUILD_FILE - see the building section of this document.

 ## Authors